ijager/angular2-meteor-quick-setup-guide/README.md

 ## Typings

-To enable Typescript typechecking we have to install typings for our dependencies.
+To enable Typescript type checking we have to install typings for our dependencies.
 If you haven't already, install typings globally and make sure its version is >= 1.04.
 ````
 sudo npm install typings -g